G-Research/ranger-go/CONTRIBUTING.md

 - For details on our team and roles, please see the [MAINTAINERS.md](MAINTAINERS.md) file.

-## Building Dependencies

-Don't forget to install all necessary dependencies:

-- **Installation Steps**: [Insert detailed steps for installing dependencies on your platform here].

 ## Building the Project

 Ensure you can build the project successfully: